thedavidmeister/xoroshiro128/README.md

 CLJS benchmarks were conducted on Chrome with the `:advanced` compiler optimization flag as this should best represent usage in production deployments.
 Interestingly, advanced compilation made `Math.random` calls about 6x _slower_, and `goog.math.Long` based logic ~30-60% faster.

-Fair warning that changing CLJS environment parameters such as the browser, assertion eliding, and compilation optimisations _drastically_ changes the absolute and relative benchmark timings - in some cases by 100% or more.
+Fair warning that changing CLJS environment parameters such as the browser, assertion eliding, and compilation optimisations _drastically_ change the absolute and relative benchmark timings - in some cases by 100% or more.

 ## Cryptography